Sun-lab/STpath/README.md

 8. Plot Results: Plots learning curves and ROC curves.
 9. Run Hyperparameters Tuning: Runs hyperparameter tuning and model training.
 10. Main Function: Runs the training process with specified parameters.

-### `submit_run_STpath.sh`
+To run the script, use the provided shell script `submit_run_STpath.sh`.
 This shell script sets up the environment, loads necessary modules, activates the conda environment, and submits the job to the Slurm workload manager with the specified parameters.
-1. Arguments:
+- Arguments:
    - `project`: Name of your project.
    - `task`: Type of task, either "classification" or "regression".
    - `data_file`: Path to the CSV file containing data.